 Following the autumn 1939 Soviet occupation of eastern Poland, in March 1940 Bazylewskyj was arrested by the Soviet authorities, and in January 1941 he was sentenced to a term of eight years and sent to a forced labour camp at Vorkuta (Russia).
 After the signing of the August 1941 Polish-Soviet agreement on the creation of a Polish army in the USSR (the “Anders Army”), in September 1941 he was released and joined the army.
 In March 1942 he was relocated with the army to Persia, and then, in the second half of 1943, to Palestine (under the British Mandate).
 There he was released from the army and settled as a civilian in Jerusalem.
 He organised a Ukrainian Committee, which brought together several dozen Ukrainians living in various places in Palestine, and was its head.
 From 1946 he acted as a liaison between the Ukrainians in Palestine and the Association of Ukrainians in Great Britain, and also maintained links with Ukrainian organisations in Canada and the USA.
 In January 1948 he was captured and held by Jewish nationalist paramilitaries, but was freed by British soldiers, after which he moved to Lebanon.

 In July 1950 Bazylewskyj moved to the United Kingdom.
 After several weeks in a transit camp he settled in London.
 In 1957 he was a co-founder of the Society of Supporters of the Ukrainian National Council in Great Britain and in March 1958 was elected as its head.
-From April 1959 to January 1966 he was head of the London Office of the Ukrainian National Council Executive Committee, and from 1959 until his death he headed the Union of Ukrainian Veterans in Great Britain.
+From April 1959 to January 1966 he was head of the UK Representation of the Ukrainian National Council's Executive Body, and from 1959 until his death he headed the Union of Ukrainian Veterans in Great Britain.
 He was also, for many years, head of the financial oversight committee of the London parish of the Ukrainian Autocephalous Orthodox Church in Great Britain.

 Halytsia, M., ‘U pamiat hen.
 Armii UNR Pavlovi M. Bazylevskomu’, Vidomosti Yeparkhialnoho Upravlinnia UAPTs u Velykii Brytanii (London), 1982, no. 2 (230), pp. 34-36